What is a herniated disc in the lower back?

 However, if you and your doctor decide that conservative treatments have been exhausted without bringing needed relief, surgery may be considered.
 If you are exploring surgical treatments, it’s important to be aware of all available options, including minimally invasive spine surgery.
 At Laser Spine Institute our minimally invasive outpatient procedures are a safer and effective alternative to traditional open back surgery.^

-Contact our team of Spine Care Consultants today to learn more and receive a review of your MRI or CT scan at no cost* to help you find out if you are a candidate for one of our procedures.
+Contact our team of Patient Empowerment Consultants today to learn more and receive a review of your MRI or CT scan at no cost* to help you find out if you are a candidate for one of our procedures.